For the Hartwick Intro to Anthropology 2018 on politics there were two readings:

 Politics & Anthropology

 Understanding politics takes us into some fundamental issues of anthropological study.
 How do people organize themselves?
 How is this organization related to the economic system?
-Questions of politics are about “the role of power in human societies” (Lavenda & Schultz, 364).
+Questions of politics are about “the role of power in human societies” (Lavenda and Schultz, 364).

 Early Assumptions about Politics

-When anthropologists began their field studies, many believed that European and American institutions were the correct form of government, law, and political order (Lavenda & Schultz, 366).
-These ideas are part of a deep view of human nature which dates to Thomas Hobbes and the “war of all against all” (in Lavenda & Schultz, 366).
+When anthropologists began their field studies, many believed that European and American institutions were the correct form of government, law, and political order (Lavenda and Schultz, 366).
+These ideas are part of a deep view of human nature which dates to Thomas Hobbes and the “war of all against all” (in Lavenda and Schultz, 366).
 Economists eventually promoted Hobbesian ideas for running economic systems, assuming a free market balances self-interest.
 And in politics, Hobbes insisted that state government is necessary to prevent political chaos.

 One result of the Hobbesian inheritance is that we commonly assume others are warped, primitive, or lacking, in “state-less” societies.
 Such attitudes correspond to contemporary ideas of “spreading democracy,” even if it must be imposed by military means.

 Early anthropologists investigated how people displayed amazing feats of organization, such as Big Mokas (see film below).
-Anthropologists spent a lot of time investigating social organization without a state (Evans-Pritchard with the Azande in Lavenda & Schultz, 366).
+Anthropologists spent a lot of time investigating social organization without a state (Evans-Pritchard with the Azande in Lavenda and Schultz, 366).

 At times, anthropologists assumed forms of kinship were organizing principles without state government.
 This went with an assumption that in other societies they mix kinship and politics, whereas our evolved society is a meritocracy.